nevanscott/uxui0919/_projects/event.md

 * The marketing team has **defined three stages of use**: 1) Pre-event, 2) During the event, 3) Post-event
 * The website **should include all the information for this edition and links for the community**.
 * **Ticket sale is a plus** — if not possible within the scope, you can integrate a third-party service.
 * The client wants to **see your work in a meeting on Friday** and all the C-Suite is invited to attend.
 The same day they have organised a meeting with the Dev Team to revise the documentation you’ve prepared.
-You need to have every asset ready by the Friday meeting, as the front-end developer needs to start on Monday.
+You need to have **every asset ready by the Friday meeting**, as the front-end developer needs to start on Monday.
 You’ll have the weekend to apply changes.
-* While preparing your design hand-off (Zeplin document), remember to **follow naming conventions agreed with the team and prepare a style guid**e to document everything clearly.
+* While preparing your design hand-off (Zeplin document), remember to **follow naming conventions agreed with the team and prepare a style guide** to document everything clearly.
 This is key to the product’s maintenance.

 ## Roadmap